- Borneo unmasked! – Let’s hit the History books

 Want to find out more about Borneo? :

 In conclusion, Borneo is an island and not a country because it is governed by three different nations; Indonesia, Malaysia and Brunei.
 It is indeed a dream holiday destination for travellers from all over the world.
 This gem of an island is an intriguingly unique place not only because of its unbelievable nature but also the diverse and interesting cultures of the nations that govern it.
 The lush Borneo rain-forests, twisting rivers, magnificent countryside and the blue ocean that surrounds it makes this island one of the most captivating places in the world.
 So, don’t miss out on visiting this truly amazing place.
-It is absolutely worth visiting!
+It is absolutely worth visiting for a beach holdiday!